-Your 170 Montauk has (3) 8 inch cleats, One at the bow and two located at the stern, one port and one starboard.
-The cleats are used to secure the boat to the dock while loading/unloading or mooring.
-Please learn the proper way to secure the boat and how best to use the mooring points of your boat.
+Your boat has (7) 8 inch cleats, one located at the anchor roller on the bow, two located at the bow, two located amidship and two located at the stern, forward of the transom under the port & starboard gunnels.
+The cleats are used to secure the boat to the dock.
+While loading/unloading or mooring, please learn the proper way to secure the boat and how best to use the mooring points of your boat.

-Figure 2.18.2 shows the correct method for tying a belaying knot, commonly used to secure a boat to a dock.
+Figure 2.18.3 shows the correct method for tieing a belaying knot, commonly used to secure a boat to a dock.
 This knot will hold fast and is simple to release when needed.